microsoft/openscraping-lib-csharp/README.md

 }
 ```

-## TODO
-* Add more examples in README.
-For now you can find more complex examples in the [unit tests](https://github.com/Microsoft/openscraping-lib-csharp/blob/documentation-nuget/OpenScraping.Tests/StructuredDataExtractionTests.cs).
+You can find more complex examples in the [unit tests](https://github.com/Microsoft/openscraping-lib-csharp/blob/documentation-nuget/OpenScraping.Tests/StructuredDataExtractionTests.cs).
-* Modify MultiExtractor and document it